anatman-org/prime/README.txt

 no class today

 if there had been class
-i would have gladly lost the credits

-to sleep in
+i would have gladly lost the entitlement credits to sleep in
                           something is happening, opening

 i linger in bed
-lost in thoughts of Her
+still lost in thoughts of Her

 i realize my bed is cold, wet
 exhausted,

 i must have sweat through
 the heat of the day

+out of bed
+check messages

+did she send me anything since
+  "great! let's meet at Wygal's"

+no
+it is already late afternoon

+a message from my sup
+announcing his move

+a message about traffic
+STOP

+even the automated response
+reeks of the bureaucracy that is so slow to change

+  FACTS provides solutions
+  that elevate the experience

+  for administrators, instructors
+  and families

+notably missing? students
+and the core mission

+a message about the power adapter i ordered

+a message about the cable i ordered i remember the trick i plan with that cable

+if i wire up the false-match categorizer with the garbage collector

+in reverse

+i'll get everything
+that is being edited out

 change the sheets
                           fresh sheets